DevenVGokhale/TidyTuesday/README.md

-The main is still not sacred is subjectto change
+The main is still not sacred is subject to change